 Lexus ES 300h hybrid engine, 0-62mph and acceleration

 Although the Lexus ES is available with a 3.5-litre V6 petrol engine in other markets, UK drivers are offered only the 300h, which has a smaller – and all-new – 2.5-litre four-cylinder engine that’s laden with technical innovations designed primarily to eke the most mileage out of every gallon.
 This doesn’t come at the cost of smoothness and refinement, though, particularly as a new hybrid system controller has been designed to more closely mimic the responses and power delivery of a standard internal-combustion drivetrain.

 Drive is to the front wheels via a Constantly Variable Transmission (CVT), which has artificial stepped ratios in an effort to mimic an eight-speed automatic gearbox of the kind you’ll find in most rival executive models.
 It works better than the CVTs in some other Lexus models, but floor the accelerator and the ES speeds from 0-62mph in a shade under nine seconds.
-It won’t trouble key rivals in a traffic-light grand prix – and neither will its 112mph top speed.
+It won’t nearly trouble key rivals in a traffic-light grand prix – and neither will its 112mph top speed.